-As noted, social pressure might lead to undesirable outcomes: students might feel the need to signal that they are "cool," so they avoid making educational investments; consumers might feel the need to signal wealth so they engage in wasteful conspicuous consumption; individuals might feel the need to signal that they against female employment, or gay marriage, so they engage in discriminatory actions.
-Of course, image concerns or social pressure can also lead to what maybe be considered, either at the individual or societal levels, as more desirable outcomes, such as increasing educational effort when surrounded by honors peers or charitable giving.
-Notwithstanding the difficulties in determining the welfare implications of social image concerns in any of these cases, an important question is whether such concerns, or their effect on behavior, can be shaped.
+As noted above, social pressure might lead to undesirable outcomes: Students might feel the need to signal that they are cool, so they avoid making educational investments; consumers might feel the need to signal wealth, so they engage in wasteful conspicuous consumption; individuals might feel the need to signal that they are against female employment or gay marriage, so they engage in discriminatory actions.
+Of course, image concerns or social pressure can also lead to what may be considered, either at the individual or societal level, as more desirable outcomes, such as increasing educational effort when surrounded by honors peers or charitable giving.
+Notwithstanding the difficulties in determining the welfare implications of social image concerns in any of these cases, an important question is whether such concerns or their effects on behavior can be shaped.

 The inherent difficulty associated with changing these effects is that social pressure usually comes from societal coordination on what is socially desirable.
-In our framework, each individual alone does not have the ability to affect ω_j , or in other words, whether something is considered socially desirable.
+In our framework, each individual alone does not have the ability to affect ω_j or, in other words, whether something is considered socially desirable.
 However, this does not necessarily mean that the effects of social pressure cannot be influenced.
-First, there may be ways to attempt to change $\Pr{-i}(\sigma_i = h \mid a_i)$, the signal others extract from i's behavior, which would change the actual effects of social pressure without changing the underlying concern over social image.
+First, there may be ways to attempt to change $\Pr{-i} (\sigma_i = b \mid a_i)$, the signal others extract from individual i's behavior, which would change the actual effects of social pressure without changing the underlying concern over social image.
 Second, it might be possible to change individual i's beliefs about whether something is socially desirable, $E_i(\omega_j)$, which would change the effects of social pressure.
 Finally, if individual i cares less about the opinions of others (i.e., if λ{ij} moves closer to zero), then regardless of the social desirability of an action, social pressure will affect that individual less.
-We now consider these possibilities.
+We consider these possibilities in the following sections.
 We should emphasize that the empirical evidence is very scarce on this topic.
 Thus, this remains a key area for future research.

-5.1 Changing the Ability to Infer Type From Behavior $(Pr{-i} (\sigma_i = h \mid a_i))$ whether programs are universal or whether they include mandates or defaults; weakening the signal contained in an observable behavior; and providing opportunities for countersignaling.
+5.1.
+Changing the Ability to Infer Type from Behavior $[\Pr{-i} (\sigma_i = b \mid a_i)]$

-One of the most direct implications from the studies reviewed above is the potential to affect social pressure through efforts to change how much others can infer about one's type when a behavior is undertaken.
-Examples include: altering whether actions (or outcomes) are observable; changing
+One of the most direct implications of the studies reviewed above is the potential of affecting social pressure through efforts to change how much others can infer about one's type when a behavior is undertaken.
+Examples of these efforts include altering whether actions (or outcomes) are observable, changing whether programs are universal or include mandates or defaults, weakening the signal contained in an observable behavior, and providing opportunities for countersignaling.

-The results from Bursztyn and Jensen (2015) suggest in the education context that for lower income settings, outside of honors classes it might be best to limit the extent to which behavior is revealed, or limit the extent of recognition or honors for good performance.
-Students in these classes appear to be willing to undertake educational effort and investments to a much greater extent when they believe that their peers won't know that they have done so.
-However, we note that by contrast, in honors classes making effort more observable may be valuable.
-Students who were taking all honors classes were unaffected by whether their peers could observe their decision on whether to take up the SAT prep course.
-However, students who take some honors and some non-honors classes were more likely to sign up in their honors classes when the decision was public rather than private.
+The results of Bursztyn & Jensen (2015) in the education context suggest that for lower income settings and outside of honors classes, it might be best to limit the extent to which behavior is revealed or limit the extent of recognition or honors for good performance.
+Students in these classes appear to be willing to undertake educational effort and investments to a much greater extent when they believe that their peers will not know that they have done so.
+However, we note that by contrast, in honors classes, making effort more observable may be valuable.
+Students who are taking all honors classes are unaffected by whether their peers could observe their decision on whether to take an SAT prep course.
+However, students who take some honors and some nonhonors classes are more likely to sign up in their honors classes when the decision is public rather than private.
 Thus, it is important to understand the context in order to determine whether it is better to reveal or hide behavior.